MaC-Perez/Hydra_selftest_OM/README.md

 # Chapter 3: Machine learning

-Use the ML.R code to:
+Use the ML_feautres.R code to:

 1) Loads multiple .rds simulation files from the pMSE project and organizes them into a list of scenarios.
 2) It extracts key outputs from each scenario (biomass, catch, and fishing mortality) and reshapes them into tidy tables.